-There are exemptions and concessions from land tax available to charitable organisations under certain circumstances.
+Exemptions and concessions from land tax are available to charitable organisations under certain circumstances.

 Land is exempt from land tax if it is: